 Will it interfere with work?
 She can approach her boss and ask in advance when the best time for a few weeks off is.

 It’ll make her poor?
 She can budget, ask for more shifts at work, and consult others that have done similar trips about how much they spent.
 She can look at her weekly spending and start saving now, well in advance, so that she’s truly prepared.

 There we go.
 Anything else?
 No?
 Well…Kathy can get booking now, can’t she?

 Belittle The Attitude To Dominate Defeatism

-A way to change your thinking is to dominate defeatism.
+A way to change your thinking and start cultivating a positive mindset is to dominate defeatism.
 Once you can accurately analyze your own thinking, and locate times in which you give up before you’ve started, then you can start working on yourself.